 Imagine getting in a car accident and discovering the at-fault driver doesn’t carry auto insurance.
 It makes an overwhelming situation even worse.
 However, there are options to pursue financial compensation for your injuries.
-Call OnderLaw, LLC at (314) 963-9000, and we’ll help you after an accident with an underinsured/uninsured driver in St. Louis.
+Call OnderLaw and we’ll help you after an accident with an underinsured/uninsured driver in St. Louis.

 Whether you sustained an injury or suffered damage to your vehicle, you can depend on us to seek justice.
 We’ll hold the other person accountable for their actions and make sure they face the consequences of their actions.

 Missouri law requires all individuals who own or operate a vehicle to carry liability auto insurance.
 On every liability policy, there are bodily injury limits that cover another person’s expenses after a car crash.

 An uninsured driver is someone who does not carry auto insurance.
 Even though it’s illegal, there are currently thousands of motorists without coverage.
 Some can no longer afford their premiums and allow their policies to lapse.
 Others never apply at all.

 An underinsured driver does hold liability insurance; however, their bodily injury limit isn’t high enough to cover all expenses resulting from the accident.